Sirsasana (The Headstand Pose)

 It is believed that Sirsansana is helpful for regrowing hair because it increases blood flow to the scalp.

-Why is Shirsasana called King of Asana?
+Why is Shirsasana called the King of Asana?

-Shirshasan is called the king of asanas because of its incredible spiritual awakening.
-After practising it, a person can feel immediate effects on the Sahasrara chakra(crown channel).
+Shirshasan is known as the king of asanas due to its profound spiritual benefits.
+After practicing it, a person can feel immediate effects on the Sahasrara chakra (crown channel).

 Benefits of Shirshasana